 Austrian scientists have found that cats appear to prefer instruments such as the oboe and deep bass, as well as male voice choirs.
 They made this discovery by filming cats as they listened to various types of music and observing whether they moved closer to or further away from the speakers.
 Overall, they found that cats prefer fast beats to slow beats, and deep tones to high-pitched notes.

 Many people claim that their cats prefer the genre of music they themselves prefer, whereas others have experienced conflicts.
 One owner who regularly left her radio set to an easy listening station claimed that her Siamese cat changed it to hard rock every time she went out (how he did this was not specified).
-Perhaps he was eschewing the high-pitched sounds of easy-listening singers lamenting lost love in favour of the deeper tones and faster beats more often found in hard rock.

-Mood Music for Cats
+Mood music for cats

 Animal behaviourist Hermann Bubna-Littitz, after studying music’s effects on cats, created a song compilation called “Music for Cats and Friends” designed to calm anxious cats.
 The CD contains electronically synthesized variants of a number of popular tunes such as “Memories,” “Moonlight Walk,” and “Endless Time.”